 Now I know it is a likeness of Abu Ali Sina, philosopher and doctor, who a thousand years ago, would have been a dead cert for Brain of Persia.
 Or Brain of the Then Known World.

-Check out some of Mastanah's intarsia, scroll saw work, and pyrography at her gallery.
+Check out some of Mastanah's intarsia, scroll saw work, and pyrography in the Customer Photo Gallery.